openshift/geard/contrib/demo/README.md

     provision step is required to work around an issue where the private network interface is not brought up on boot by vagrant controller for each VM to communicate.

+9. Cockpit

+    After running `vagrant up`, cockpit should be started and available at: `http://localhost:11001`.
+    Use the following credentials:

+        user: root
+        pw: <empty>

 Demo Setup
 ----------